-- 24. Emergency Medical Services Revenue report from the Fire Chief.Action: This consent report was approved. - 25.
-Mutual Aid report from the Fire Chief.Action: This consent report was approved. - 26.
-Economic Development Update Report from the Economic Development Director.Action: This consent report was approved. - 27.
-Report from the City Engineer recommending that the City Manager be authorized to accept a public storm drainage easement deed from the Blye Farm Condominium Association of 203 221 Mountain Road.
+24. Emergency Medical Services Revenue report from the Fire Chief.

+25. Mutual Aid report from the Fire Chief.

+26. Economic Development Update Report from the Economic Development Director.

+27. Report from the City Engineer recommending that the City Manager be authorized to accept a public storm drainage easement deed from the Blye Farm Condominium Association of 203 - 221 Mountain Road.